American Idol season 2

 The second season of American Idol premiered on January 21, 2003, and continued until May 21, 2003.
-The title of show was shortened from American Idol: The Search for a Superstar of Season 1 to just American Idol.
-Brian Dunkleman quit after the first season, and Ryan Seacrest therefore became the lone host in Season 2 as well as all subsequent seasons.
-Kristin Holt was a special correspondent.
+The title of show was shortened from American Idol: The Search for a Superstar to just American Idol.
+Brian Dunkleman quit after the first season, and Ryan Seacrest therefore became the lone host beginning with the second season.

-The second season was won by Ruben Studdard, who defeated Clay Aiken by 134,000 votes out of the 24 million votes recorded, in the closest finale vote winning margin ever recorded in the show's history.
-It was the first season to crown a male winner and the first season to have a finale with two male contestants.
-It was also the first season to feature a Wild Card contestant (Aiken) in the finale, followed by the thirteenth season.
+The second season was won by Ruben Studdard, who defeated Clay Aiken by 134,000 votes out of the 24 million votes recorded.

-Studdard released his coronation song "Flying Without Wings" after the show and reached number two on the U.S. Billboard Hot 100.
-Aiken also released a single with "This Is the Night", written by Chris Braide, Aldo Nova and Gary Burr.
-It became the first non-winning contestant to have a Billboard Hot 100 number-one.
-It was also the biggest US single of 2003, selling over one million copies and reaching six times platinum status in Canada as well as number 1 in New Zealand.
+Studdard released his coronation song "Flying Without Wings" after the show, which reached number two on the U.S. Billboard Hot 100.
+Aiken also released a single with "This Is the Night."
+He was the first non-winning contestant to have a Billboard Hot 100 number one.
+It was also the biggest U.S. single of 2003, selling over one million copies and reaching six times platinum status in Canada as well as number one in New Zealand.

-In addition to Studdard and Aiken, Kimberley Locke, Joshua Gracin, Kimberly Caldwell, and Carmen Rasmusen have signed with various record labels.
+In addition to Studdard and Aiken, Kimberley Locke, Joshua Gracin, Kimberly Caldwell, and Carmen Rasmusen all signed with various record labels.

 Regional auditions

 Auditions were held in the fall of 2002 in the following cities:

-The number of auditioners increased significantly after the success of the first season, and arenas and stadiums started to be used to hold the first auditions from this season onwards when the Rose Bowl in Pasadena was used this season instead of the hotel originally planned.
-Around 70,000 attended the auditions this season and 234 were selected to proceed on to the Hollywood round.
-Radio DJ Angie Martinez was originally signed up as a fourth judge, but quit after a few days, stating that "it became too uncomfortable for me to tell someone else to give up on their dream".
-Paula Abdul was absent from the Atlanta audition.
+The number of auditions increased significantly after the success of the first season, and arenas and stadiums began to be used to hold the first auditions from this season onward.
+Around 70,000 attended auditions this season and 234 were selected to proceed on to the Hollywood round.
+Radio DJ Angie Martinez was originally signed up as a fourth judge, but quit after a few days, stating that "it became too uncomfortable for me to tell someone else to give up on their dream."

-At the Miami auditions, one failed auditioner was Edgar Nova who, after being rejected, tried to get back again and had to be escorted off the premise.
-Nova then auditioned in Los Angeles, but with a different hairstyle to avoid recognition, and was again unsuccessful.

-Another auditioner named Bryan Washington auditioned in Atlanta, Georgia, and made it to Hollywood, but did not make it into the top 32.
-He was also overweight at the time of his American Idol audition, and later became a contestant on The Biggest Loser (Season 4.)

-Auditioner Amber Riley was rejected by producers and did not get to audition for the judges, but later went on to co-star on the television series Glee as Mercedes Jones.
+Amber Riley was rejected by producers and did not get to audition for the judges, but later went on to co-star on the television series Glee as Mercedes Jones.